ultimate271/notes/gibson/neuromancer03.md

 “Hey, that’s fine by the Finn, Moll.
 You’re only paying by the second.”

+## Molly reveals their job; to steal Dixie Flatline's construct from Sense/Net
 They sealed the door behind him and Molly turned one of the white chairs around and sat on it, chin resting on crossed forearms.
 “We talk now.
 This is as private as I can afford.”